ampproject/amphtml/extensions/amp-story/amp-story.md

 * [Optional] Add the [`data-poll-interval`](#data-poll-interval-[optional]) attribute to the `<amp-story>` element to specify a time interval for checking for new updates.
 * [Optional] Add the [`live-story-disabled`](#live-story-disabled-[optional]) attribute to the `<amp-story>` element to disable the polling.
 * On each `<amp-story-page>`:
   * Specify a `data-sort-time` attribute with a valid value.
-This is a timestamp used for sorting entries.
-Higher timestamps will be inserted before older entries.
+This is a timestamp used for sorting the pages.
+Higher timestamps will be inserted after older page entries.
 We recommend using [Unix time](https://www.unixtimestamp.com/).

 ```html
 <amp-story id="story1" live-story ...>